 On the top, you can see just a small hint of the aqua.

-I then stuffed some newspaper in all the little cubbies, then start taping a sheet over the entire front.
+I then stuffed some newspaper in all the little cubbies, then started taping a sheet over the entire front.

 I always start by painting the underneath side (and back) first.